• Skip to primary navigation

 Steps for assembling and baking the hot cross buns.

-• Once the dough has doubled in size, punch it down then divide it into 16 equal pieces.
+• Once the dough has doubled in size, punch it down and divide it into 16 equal pieces.

-• Form it into balls, flatten slightly and then place them on the prepared baking tray.
+• Form it into balls, flatten them slightly and place them on the prepared baking tray.
 Leave about 1cm between each bun as they will expand further when you proof them.

 • Cover the buns and leave for another hour until they are nicely risen.

 • Make a thin paste with the 2 tablespoons flour and 5 tablespoons water and spoon it into a piping bag fitted with a small nozzle.
-If you don’t have a piping bag you could just spoon it into the corner of a plastic freezer bag and sip off the corner.
+If you don't have a piping bag, spoon it into the corner of a plastic freezer bag and sip off the corner.

 • Pipe crosses across the buns.